KEINOS/Hello-Cobra/conf/README.md

-# Package conf
+# package conf

-Directory of file-configuration package using [Viper](https://github.com/spf13/viper).
+Package `conf` reads values from a configuration file such as JSON, TOML, YAML and etc using [Viper](https://github.com/spf13/viper).

-- Note that this package may be used as JSON/YAML file reader but it's not designed to load MEGA sized file.
+- Note: Eventhough this package may be used as a file loader of JSON/YAML/etc but it's NOT designed to load a huge-size-file.

-## Sample usage in other package
+## Sample usage

 Pretend the user config file (`userConfig.json`) was as below: